Curriculum

 Art 7

-Seventh grade art is designed for interested and eager artists to further develop their creativity.
-Students will be provided with a basic understanding of the elements and principles of design as emphasized through the production of original art and the study of art history and contemporary art.
-This course is meant to foster a love and appreciation for art, while also nurturing developing skills.
+Seventh grade art focuses on further developing artistic skills, vocabulary, and creativity.
+Students will expand their understanding of design elements and principles through the production of drawings, paintings, and sculptures.
+Students will study art history and contemporary art and apply the techniques they learn to their own artwork.
 Students will be introduced to a variety of different media including chalk pastels, oil pastels, graphite, prismacolors, acrylic paints, watercolors, wood, clay, linoleum blocks, canvases, and much more.

 Topics covered: